Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020: Return of the tiers

-A major difference to previous restrictions was that tiers were generally applied to larger areas such as counties or city regions rather than individual local authorities or smaller, this was to reduce the chances of people moving across tiers, in the original tiered areas the only exception to this was Slough because rates were "much higher" than the rest of Berkshire as well as Buckinghamshire, meaning districts like Tunbridge Wells and Ashford were placed in tier 3 even though they had lower than average rates.
+A major difference from previous restrictions was that tiers were generally applied to larger areas such as counties or city regions rather than individual local authorities or smaller.
+In the original tiered areas, the only exception to this was Slough where rates were "much higher" than the rest of Berkshire and Buckinghamshire, districts like Tunbridge Wells and Ashford being placed in tier 3 even though they had lower than average rates.

 Restrictions on gatherings, all tiers

 In all tiers, gatherings were restricted by size.
 In the spaces listed, the only permitted gatherings were as follows unless one of the exceptions applied: